 Solvent distillation equipment was installed so that solvents used for separations could be reused in a closed-loop system onsite.
-This improvement reduces approximately 1300 kg of solvent waste and new solvent purchases each year.
+This improvement resulted in a reduction of approximately 1300 kg of solvent waste and new solvent purchases each year.

 • Ion Pump Hazardous Waste Elimination (\$22,500)